-The national implementation of Directive No. 790/2019 (the Digital Single Market Directive) is still pending.
-Article 14 of the Directive obliges Member States to ban copyright protection for material reproductions of works in the public domain where the reproduction is not original in the sense that it is the author's own intellectual creation.
+On 4 November 2021, Italy implemented Directive No. 790/2019 (the Digital Single Market (DSM) Directive).49 Article 14 of the DSM Directive obliges Member States to ban copyright protection for material reproductions of works in the public domain where the reproduction is not original in the sense that it is the author's own intellectual creation.
 As at the time of writing, the national implementation of the DSM Directive is still undergoing the legislative process.

-The sale of the physical single object does not entail the transfer of copyright, which requires an express act of the copyright holder,48 which should be proven in writing.49 Accordingly, the Court of Milan50 recently stated that the production of gadgets in an exhibition organised by a museum representing artworks under copyright requires such prior written consent by the rights holder.
+The sale of the physical single object does not entail the transfer of copyright, which requires an express act of the copyright holder,50 which should be proven in writing.51 Accordingly, the Court of Milan52 recently stated that the production of gadgets in an exhibition organised by a museum representing artworks under copyright requires such prior written consent by the rights holder.

-In Ruling No. 2039 of 26 January 2018,54 the Supreme Court listed some specific criteria to be applied to ascertain whether a subsequent artwork constituted plagiarism of a former one with specific focus on abstract and contemporary art.
+The Supreme Court56 listed some specific criteria to be applied to ascertain whether a subsequent artwork constituted plagiarism of a former one with specific focus on abstract and contemporary art.
 The Court emphasised the following criteria:

 - the creative originality, even if just minimal, of the original artwork;